Hiring an intern at your company is a great way to give a college student or new professional some hands-on experience in your industry.

 Though very common, the practice of employing unpaid interns may actually violate state and federal labor laws.

-Update: Hiring interns is such a popular subject, we've built a more in-depth guide on navigating the process legally.
+Update: Hiring interns is such a popular subject, we've built an in-depth guide on navigating the process legally.
 You can download it for free here.

 Here's how to hire interns, the legal way.